This post walks you through the steps to install Helm on different platforms and shows you how to verify the installation using Helm charts.

 Conclusion

-In this post, we have seen how to install Helm, install chart repo, and validate a sample Helm deployment.
+In this post, we have seen how to install Helm, install chart repo, and validate the installation using a sample Helm deployment.

 When you use helm for project use cases, it is recommended you create your own helm charts with approved container images from the security team.